Recent Fire Damage Posts

 Chemical Chain Reaction.
 All three of the previous elements have to keep happening, and the oxygen in particular is necessary for the chain reaction, which perpetuates the churning and expansion of the fire.

-<h34-ways-to-stop-a-fire">The 4 Ways to Stop a Fire
+The 4 Ways to Stop a Fire

 Cool it.
 We say fire, you say water—it’s that engrained in us.
 The most common way to fight a fire is by dousing it with water, but it’s more about temperature than substance.
 Water is the quickest accessible way to cool the burning material and restore a thermal balance—that is, a temperature at which the rate of cooling is greater than the rate of rising heat.